kishtsang/RPiWPA2Enterprise/README.md

 Guide on how to connect your Raspberry Pi to a WPA2-Enterprise Network

 # Introduction
 The Raspberry Pi (RPi) is a low-cost Single Board Computer.
-Since it’s original release in 2012, a total of over 36 million devices have been sold so far, making it one of the best selling computers of all time.
-Despite the original objective to provide a low-cost computing platform enabling people to explore computing and learn to write code, the RPi owes its popularity to its low price, connectivity and versatility.
-This has allowed both professionals and hobbyist to make use of the RPi in various applications ranging from simple projects to full commercial products.
+Since its original release in 2012, a total of over 37 million devices have been sold so far, making it one of the best-selling computers of all time.
+Despite the original objective to provide a low-cost computing platform enabling people to explore computing and learn to write code, the RPi owes its popularity to its low price, connectivity, and versatility.
+This has allowed both professionals and hobbyists to make use of the RPi in various applications ranging from simple projects to full commercial products.

-In healthcare, recent advancements of sensor technology and the application of “internet of things” (IoT) devices hold a potential to transform healthcare.
-The use of these devices allows for improved insight of disease by gathering and exchanging data with other systems over the Internet without any human intervention.
-A good example is remote patient monitoring, which has seen a substantial uprise fueled by the recent COVID-19 pandemic.
-The application of IoT devices may have a substantial impact on reducing healthcare costs and improving treatment outcomes.
-However, prototyping these kind of solutions do demand all sorts of different sensors with different types of interfaces.
-The RPi may offer a low-cost and scalable platform to develop IoT solutions due to its abundant connectivity options (USB, GPIO, etc )and open source software which allows for easy integration of different protocols.
+In healthcare, recent advancements in sensor technology and the application of “internet of things” (IoT) devices hold the potential to transform healthcare.
+The use of these devices allows for improved insight into disease by gathering and exchanging data with other systems over the Internet without human intervention.
+A good example is remote patient monitoring, which has seen a substantial uprise, fuelled by the recent COVID-19 pandemic.
+The application of IoT devices may have a considerable impact, reducing healthcare costs and improving treatment outcomes.
+However, prototyping these kinds of solutions does require all sorts of different sensors with different types of interfaces.
+The RPi offers a low-cost and scalable platform to develop IoT solutions due to its abundant connectivity options (USB, GPIO, etc.) and open-source software which allows for easy integration of different protocols.

-Despite this, using a RPi in a hospital environment is not always easy.
-Especially when it comes to WiFi connectivity without a dedicated IoT-network.
+Despite this, deployment of Raspberry Pi’s in a hospital environment for prototyping is not an easy task.
+Especially when it comes to WiFi connectivity without a dedicated IoT network.
+Therefore, despite its potential, the use of RPi in clinical settings has been moderate so far.,,, However, there is a solution to this problem.

+# Solution

 The RPi is shipped without an operating system (OS), allowing the end-user to choose their OS to suit their needs.
-Raspberry Pi OS is a linux-based operating system optimized for the RPi and provides an adequate choice OS for the RPi.
-There a multiple variations of the OS including 64- and 32-bit versions and versions with and without a graphic user interface (GUI).
-Raspberry Pi OS by default does not support enterprise WiFi security (WPA2-Enterpise and 802.1X), a common standard in hospital wireless networks.
+Raspberry Pi OS (formerly known as Raspbian) is a Linux-based operating system optimized for the RPi.
+There are multiple variations of the OS, including 64- and 32-bit versions and versions with and without a graphic user interface (GUI).
+By default, Raspberry Pi OS does not support enterprise WiFi security (WPA2-Enterprise and 802.1X), a common standard in hospital wireless networks.

-# Solution

-As Raspberry Pi OS is based on Linux, it can be configured to allow connectivity to WPA2-Enterprise network using the terminal and tweaking the network interface file, DHCP and WiFi config files.
+As Raspberry Pi OS is based on Linux, it can be configured to allow connectivity to WPA2-Enterprise networks using the terminal and tweaking the network interface file, DHCP- , and WiFi-config files.
 Therefore, I put together this guide on how to modify these files allowing you to connect your RPi to a WPA2-Enterprise network.

 # Guide

-This is an instruction on how to connect your Raspberry Pi to a WPA2-Enterprise secured Wireless Network.
-This requires the use of terminal.

-Disclaimer: Always inform you IT-department of your intentions

-There are three steps involved:
+This guide involves three steps:
 **1. Modify the Network Interface File**

 ```